9/11 Commission: Testimony

-President George W. Bush, Vice President Dick Cheney, former President Bill Clinton, and former Vice President Al Gore all gave private testimony.
+President George W. Bush, Vice President Dick Cheney, former president Bill Clinton, and former vice president Al Gore all gave private testimony.
 President Bush and Vice President Cheney insisted on testifying together and not under oath, while Clinton and Gore met with the panel separately.
-As National Security Advisor, Condoleezza Rice claimed that she was not required to testify under oath because the position of National Security Advisor is an advisory role, independent of authority over a bureaucracy and does not require confirmation by the Senate.
+As National Security Advisor, Condoleezza Rice claimed that she was not required to testify under oath because the position of national security advisor is an advisory role, independent of authority over a bureaucracy and does not require confirmation by the Senate.
 Legal scholars disagree on the legitimacy of her claim.
 Eventually, Rice testified publicly and under oath.

 Report

-The commission issued its final report on July 22, 2004.
-After releasing the report, Commission Chair Thomas Kean declared that both Presidents Bill Clinton and George W. Bush were "not well served" by the FBI and CIA.
+The commission issued its final report, the 9/11 Commission Report, on July 22, 2004.
+After its release, 9/11 Commission chair Thomas Kean declared that both presidents Bill Clinton and George W. Bush were "not well served" by the Federal Bureau of Investigation and the Central Intelligence Agency.
 The commission interviewed over 1,200 people in 10 countries and reviewed over two and a half million pages of documents, including some closely guarded classified national security documents.
 Before it was released by the commission, the final public report was screened for any potentially classified information and edited as necessary.

-Additionally, the commission has released several supplemental reports on the terrorists' financing, travel, and other matters.
+The commission later released several supplemental reports on the terrorists' financing, travel, and other matters.